 Who can take part in Agility?

 Just about anyone, as long as you are both fit and healthy.
 There is some jogging involved for handlers so dont look surprised!
-Classes are relaxed and flexible.
+Classes are relaxed, friendly and flexible.

 What should I wear?

-Agility is a dog sport so wear something you can run in such as trousers and trainers.
+Agility and Hoopers are a dog sport so wear something you can move in such as trousers and trainers.
 Fell running shoes are popular amongst agility enthusiasts - have a look in Go Outdoors!
 A waterproof coat is useful as are pockets for treats and poo bags.

 What should I bring for my dog?

 For safety your dog should wear a simple collar, not a choker chain.
 You will need to bring a favourite toy - ball or rope tuggy and extra nice treats, I suggest very small cubes of cheese, cocktail sausages or other tasty treats that your dog will really want (not their usual dog biscuits)